-- 5.1 Construct and administer a 20-mark objective type question paper, using Google Forms, on any TYBA module, conduct the test and assess the answer-scripts, analyse and interpret the results, with graphical representation. - 5.2 Construct a Checklist (with 15 items), using Google Forms, on any aspect of college education, use it to collect data; analyse and interpret the results, with graphical representation. - 5.3 Construct a 5-point Likert Rating Scale, (with 15 items), using Google Forms, on any aspect of College Education, collect data; analyse and interpret the results, with Graphical Representation.
+- 5.1 Challenges in the online internal assessment, faced by students in secondary education (upto class XII). - 5.2 Opinions regarding internal assessment patterns in undergraduate colleges, in Mumbai. - 5.3 Challenges in the online semester-end-examinations, faced by students and teachers in colleges (affiliated to University of Mumbai). - 5.1 Construct and administer a 20-mark MCQ-type (15 items), question paper, using Google Forms, on any TYBA Sem-6 Education module, conduct the test and assess the answer-scripts, analyse and interpret the results, with graphical representation. - 5.2 Construct a Checklist (with 15 items), using Google Forms, on any aspect of college education, use it to collect data; analyse and interpret the results, with graphical representation. - 5.3 Construct a 5-point Likert Rating Scale, (with 15 items), using Google Forms, on any aspect of College Education, collect data; analyse interpret the results, with graphical Representation.